-A/Professor.
-Miller is skilled in the use of thyroid and parathyroid ultrasound.
-She performs her own ultrasound examination and ultrasound-guided thyroid biopsy to find parathyroid tumours.
+A/Professor Miller is highly skilled in the use of thyroid and parathyroid ultrasound.
 She has lectured on several workshops to teach other specialist doctors to perform thyroid and parathyroid ultrasound.

 Thyroid needle biopsy:

-Thyroid nodules are very common, but thyroid cancer is rare.
+Thyroid nodules are very common, and most will not be cancer.
 Most people with thyroid nodules do not need surgery.
 But if your thyroid nodule is large enough, or has a suspicious appearance on images, a fine needle biopsy will help determine whether it's safe to leave it alone, or whether thyroid surgery is required.

 With a thorough knowledge of neck anatomy, specialist endocrine surgeons are ideally placed to perform the ultrasound to identify which parathyroid gland is causing the blood calcium to rise.
-The best information is gained from a combination of Ultrasound and Sestamibi Scan.
-We can arrange the Sestamibi Scan for you.
+The best information is gained from a combination of Ultrasound and Parathyroid CT performed and interpreted by expert radiologists.
+We can arrange the Parathyroid CT for you.

 Ultrasound in the operating room: